futtta/autoptimize/readme.txt

 = 1.8.5 =
 * Updated to lastest version of [CSS minification component](https://github.com/tubalmartin/YUI-CSS-compressor-PHP-port/)
-* Improvement: for multi-sites the cache is now written to seperate directories, avoiding one site to clean out the cache for the entire installation.
+* Improvement: for multi-sites the cache is now written to separate directories, avoiding one site to clean out the cache for the entire installation.
 Code [contributed by Joern Lund](http://wordpress.org/support/topic/multisite-blog-admin-can-delete-entire-network-cache), kudo's Joern!!
 * Improvement: add WordPress plugin header to autoptimize_helper.php_example to make it easier to enable it as a module
 * Improvement: nonce and post_id are added to default configuration for JS exclusion
 * Improvement: explicitely exclude wp-admin from being Autoptimized